-The equalizer (EQ) is one of the core elements of mixing.
+Equalizers (EQ) are one of the core elements of mixing.
 I can mix a song with two or three compressors, but please give me at least one EQ for each channel.

 EQs mainly help to manage the balance of frequencies of the song.
-Let's see its main parameters, and then some practical advise.
+Let's see its main parameters, and then some practical advice.

 Type Of Equalizers:

-There are three types of equalizers: parametric, semi-parametric and graphic.
+There are three common types of equalizers: parametric, semi-parametric, and graphic.

-The main difference between these EQs is the number of the parameters available.
+The main difference between these EQs is the number of parameters available.

 Parametric: frequency, boost/cut, Q